Skip to main content

 Donors and partners

-We work with funding from Education Cannot Wait, the European Union, the Dutch Ministry of Foreign Affairs, the Driestar College, Stichting Dioraphte, Stichting Pharus, Stichting Wees Een Kans, GIZ, ZOA Business Ambassadors and Florys.
+We work with funding from Education Cannot Wait, the Dutch Ministry of Foreign Affairs, Stichting Pharus, the Driestar College, Stichting Dioraphte, GIZ, ZOA Business Ambassadors, Danida Green Business Partnerships, Embassy of the Kingdom of the Netherlands, Stichting Wees Een Kans, RVO and Florys.

 Farming in Uganda